xavios/learn-next-js/Readme.md

-Upon calling a `new` on a function, it will create a new object, set the prototype reference of the new object to the original function's prototype, set the `this` value for the new object and call the function, and if the function does not return explicitly an object, then it will return the newly created object, otherwise the object that is returned from the called function.
+Upon calling a `new` on a function, it will create a new object, set the prototype reference of the new object to the original function's prototype, set the `this` value for the new object and .call() the function, and if the function does not return explicitly an object, then it will return the newly created object, otherwise the object that is returned from the called function.